-The Department of Mathematics offers credit by examination for a number of courses.
-Students who believe their math placement results are inaccurate may schedule a Proficiency Exam for the course of their initial placement.
-New students starting school at OSU in August should follow the Autumn Proficiency Exams procedure for new students.
-Students who demonstrate proficiency will be permitted to schedule more advanced courses.
+The Department of Mathematics offers in-person, proctored credit by examination (EM) for a selection of courses through the Testing Center.
+Students who believe their math placement results are inaccurate may schedule an in-person, proctored Proficiency Exam for the course of their initial placement.
+Students who demonstrate proficiency (80% graded score or above) will be permitted to schedule more advanced courses.
+A student may not test out of a course in which they are currently enrolled, or have an assigned letter grade.
+Please email us at email@example.com for a testing referral to see if you qualify

 Math Courses with Proficiency Exams

-The following classes within the Department of Mathematics have a proficiency test available.
+The following courses within the Department of Mathematics have a proficiency test available.
 This allows students to show sufficient content knowledge of a course, earn EM credit, and progress forward without having to take the class during regular semester classes.
+This is a one-time only opportunity - no re-tests are permitted.

 Proficiency Exams are available for: